aditisingh4812/simplified_tuned_range_separated/README.md

 ## 🚀 Features

-- Feature 1
+- Feature 1 - Streamlined ω Calculation
+  Integrated with PySCF’s framework for effortless computation of range-separation parameters.
-- Feature 2
+- Feature 2 - Transparent Workflow Documentation
+  Raw input files and annotated output results provide full visibility into computational workflows and final outcomes.
-- Feature 3
+- Feature 3 - Comprehensive Geometry Library
+  Access all optimized molecular structures used in the study, formatted for seamless compatibility.

 ## 📦 Installation